Constructor-io/constructorio-java/README.md

 constructor.addOrUpdateItemBatch(items, "Products");
 ```

-# Retrieving Results
+# Retrieving Autocomplete Results

 To retrieve autocomplete results, you will need to create an `AutocompleteRequest`.
-You can specify the number of results you want per `Autocomplete Section`.
+In this request you can specify the number of results you want per autocomplete section.
+If the results are for a specific user, you can also create a `UserInfo` object, which will allow you to retrieve personalized results.

 ```java
 // Create an AutocompleteRequest with the term to request results for